Preventing Sun Damage

 - Engine: While the engine isn’t directly assaulted by the sun – being under the protection of your hood – the damage the sun does elsewhere can put a strain on your engine.
 For instance, the interior heats up if you don’t use a sunshade.
 When this happens, your engine must work harder to cool down the interior, straining your AC.
 The sun also bakes the hood of your car, making it hard for the fluids to manage – make sure to check your cooling system, belts, and other fluids regularly when the sun is beating down!

 Protection During Car Transport

 Sun damage isn’t just when you’re behind the wheel or when your vehicle is parked in your driveaway.
-It’s anywhere the sun is up, and your vehicle is in the open!
+It’s anywhere the sun is up and your vehicle is in the open!
 Even when you are transported from an import location, from a dealer or other seller, or to your next home, it is exposed to the sun’s rays.

 A great way to prevent additional sun damage during transport is by opting for one of Number 1 Auto Transport’s covered carrier options.
 We often talk about how these protect your vehicle from hail and debris, but they also are pitch black and protect your car from unnecessary sunlight exposure, heat, and UV rays.
-Using enclosed transport will get your car where it needs without unnecessary exposure!
+Using enclosed transport will get your car where it needs to be without unnecessary exposure!

 If you don’t want to pay for the enclosed, make sure that before loading your vehicle onto one of Number 1 Auto Transport’s open-air carriers, you follow our recommendations to prevent sun damage to your vehicle.
-These will help you get the best out of your transport with us, and keep your car in great condition long after we’ve moved it for you!
+These will help you get the best out of your transport with us and keep your car in great condition long after we’ve moved it for you!